 I realized that I didn't need these commercial products at all.
 Natural detergents and vinegar keep the clothes soft throughout washes.
 If you are worried about your fabric smelling like vinegar, take it from me: it does not smell like it!

-ECOS laundry or Seventh Generation is a great place for you to start.
+Soap Nut Based Laundry Soap is a great place for you to start.
 Natural soap nuts also work great and are the most natural!
 You can boil soap nuts, strain them, and make a natural liquid washing soap as well!
+Add Vinegar for extra cleaning power and essential oil for scent (optional).

 2) Switch to natural soap bars